 There are two solutions: Paris Traceroute and Dublin Traceroute.

-The initial version of traceroute was implemented by Van Jacobson from a suggestion by Steve Deering.
+The initial version of traceroute was implemented by Van Jacobson based on a suggestion by Steve Deering (the inventor or Multicast and what is now IPv6).

 Paris traceroute was implemented by Xavier Cuvellier.
 Debugged and enhanced by Brice Augustin.
 The current version is available at: